-After a year of trialing around the country, the top 150 open dog and handler teams will earn the right to compete in the 2016 USBCHA National Sheepdog Finals.
+After a year of qualifying trials around the country, the top 150 open dog and handler teams in North America will earn the right to compete in the 2019 USBCHA National Sheepdog Finals.

 The Nursery dogs will be dogs under 36 months of age who have won or placed in enough trials to have qualified for the right to compete for the title of National Nursery Champion.
 These handlers and their dogs represent the best that the United States and Canada have to offer in terms of stockmanship and stock dog handling.

 Spectators will have a rare opportunity to observe seasoned veterans in the Open Class, as well as the finest of our young prospects in the Nursery Class.

 PLEASE LEAVE YOUR PETS AT HOME AND LEAVE THE HERDING TO THE PROFESSIONALS!! ;)